Electronic-Mango/rss-reader-telegram-bot/README.md

 Bot uses a separate MongoDB to store chat data.
 DB configuration is stored in `database` section of configuration YAML.
 DB host and port can be configured via `host` and `port` parameters.
-Parameters `name` and `collection_name` specify names of DB and collection where all the data will be stored.
+Parameters `name` and `feeds_name` specify names of DB and collection where all the data will be stored.

 All data is stored within a single collection, for simplicity, so the latter parameters don't matter much.